 People can choose to experience the Grand Canyon in a variety of watercraft.
-For more excitement, opt for a hard shell kayak, inflatable kayak, whitewater canoe, or a rubber raft.
+For more excitement, opt for a hardshell kayak, inflatble kayak, whitewater canoe, or a rubber raft.
 Three women even river boarded all 300 miles during the winter and made a film about it, Three Women, Three Hundred Miles.
 Dories can also be a delightful experience, and are rarely seen on other rivers, so many people say natural wooden dories are their first choice.
-Large, motorized rafts are an option for less athletic and less adventurous travelers.
+Large, mortorized rafts are an option for less athletic and less adventureous travellers.

 The waiting list for permits is temporarily closed for private boaters and a new system is currently being negotiated.
 During peak summer dates, there is often a two or three year wait to reserve a spot on a commercial trip.
 So, if the opportunity arises for you to join a Grand Canyon trip, drop everything you’re doing, pack your bags, and head to Arizona.

 For more information about rafting the Grand Canyon, check out allaboutrivers.com’s Colorado River page.

 There are several places that private boaters and commercial trips put-in and take-out along the Colorado River.
 The most popular put-in is Lee’s Ferry.
 It is also the only place in 700 miles along the Colorado River that you can drive your car right up to the river.
 Many trips consider Phantom Ranch the easiest half-way point.
 If there are people looking to leave or join a full-length trip, they can hike in and out of the Grand Canyon on Bright Angel Trail from the South Rim.
 For a full 277 mile trip, the take-out is Lake Mead.

 Directions to Lee’s Ferry Put-In: